Associate Dean, School of Music, Theatre & Dance; Director of Choral Studies; Professor of Music

 - Washington ACDA

-Brian Galante is Associate Director of Choral Activities at PLU.
-He conducts the Chorale, University Singers (Women’s Chorus) and Chamber Singers.
-He also teaches undergraduate courses in Vocal Pedagogy for the Choral Music Educator, Choral Methods, and Choral Literature.
+Dr. Galante is Associate Dean of the School of Music, Theatre & Dance, and Director of Choral Studies at PLU.
+In Fall 2022, he became the seventh conductor of the Choir of the West.
+During his time at PLU, Dr. Galante also conducted Chorale, University Singers (SA) and Knights Chorus (TB), and taught undergraduate courses in Vocal Pedagogy for the Choral Music Educator, Choral Methods and Choral Literature.

 Choirs under Galante’s direction have offered invitational performances in Carnegie Hall and Avery Fisher Hall, Lincoln Center, New York; the Meyerson Symphony Center, Dallas; Notre Dame Cathedral and Sacre Coeur, Paris; the 2010 Washington Music Educators Association conference; the 2011 Northwest MENC Conference; and the 2012 Northwest Division ACDA Conference.

 Frequently in demand as a clinician and adjudicator, Galante has conducted honor choirs at all levels.
 He served as President of Louisiana ACDA from 2001-2003, and remains an active member of the American Choral Directors Association (ACDA), National Collegiate Choral Organization (NCCO), the American Society for Composers, Authors and Publishers (ASCAP), Washington ACDA, and the Washington Music Educators Association.
 He served as Conference Chair of the 2020 Northwest ACDA Region Conference, Program Chair of the 2010 and 2018 Conferences, on the National Technology Committee (2007-2001), and Associate Conference Chair of the 2013 National ACDA Conference.
 He is Past-President of the Northwestern ACDA Region.